-When one thinks of architects, they often think of men.
+When one thinks of architects, one often thinks of men.
 However, the industry, as well as these preconceived notions, are changing.
 One piece of knowledge that those in the industry have is the fact that women, for the longest time, did not intentionally become architects.
 They often fell into the role after being closely associated with it, but intentionally pursuing this role was virtually unheard of for females – or at least it used to be.
 Today, the industry is seeing more and more women pursue this career path intentionally right out of high school.

 This should not be much of a surprise considering how progressive American society has become in the last few years.
 In this article, we will examine three female architects who have not only broken the mold but raised the bar far past the glass ceiling that was once imposed upon them.
 For these three women, pursuing higher education and a career in the CAD & Architectural drafting industry was one of the best choices they could make.

 Kelly Wearstler – A Big Budget Home Designer

 Wearstler works to design luxury homes in Beverly Hills, and her reputation precedes her everywhere she goes.
 She has designed spaces for celebrity clients including Cameron Diaz and Gwen Stefani.
 She has also worked to design several commercial spaces, with the Westfield Century City being an outstanding example.

 In an age where women were often thought of as second-class citizens, Prakash rose to the top by starting her own architectural business in 1979.
 She is revered as a legend in her industry, especially in her home country of India.
 She was recently responsible for designing a new factory for Flextronics, a large hardware manufacturer, and she designed the State Bank of India’s regional headquarters.
 Prakash’s career has had a significant impact on the drafting industry as well as her home country of India.